OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

 ### iOS

+- OVIA: An iOS app that aggregates all the platform's known and popular security vulnerabilities <https://github.com/oversecured/ovia>
 - Crackmes: A set of applications to test your iOS application hacking skills - <https://github.com/OWASP/owasp-mstg/tree/master/Crackmes>
 - Myriam: A vulnerable iOS app with iOS security challenges - <https://github.com/GeoSn0w/Myriam>
 - DVIA: A vulnerable iOS app written in Objective-C which provides a platform to mobile security enthusiasts/professionals or students to test their iOS penetration testing skills - <http://damnvulnerableiosapp.com/>